jlaumon/AssetCooker/Readme.md

 ### The Rules File

-The rules file contains all the rules that tell Asset Cooker what to do with the files in its Repos.
+The rules file contains the rules that tell Asset Cooker what to do with the files in its Repos.

 By default Asset Cooker will look for `rules.toml` in the current directory, but this is configurable in `config.toml`.
 The file can be in toml (simpler) or lua (more powerful if you have many rules).

-Each rule defines which kind of files it is interested in, and how they are processed.
-When a file is created, it is checked against the input filters of each rule, and when one matches, a Command is created.
-That Command usually runs a command line, and generates at least one output file.
-Any time the input file is modified, the Command runs again.

 Here is an example of rule to convert any PNG/TGA file ending with `_albedo` to a BC1 DDS, using [TexConv](https://github.com/microsoft/DirectXTex/wiki/Texconv).